jupyterlab/jupyter-collaboration/docs/source/developer/spec.md

 This is really a family of specifications.
 They exist in levels, like the [OSI IP stack](https://en.wikipedia.org/wiki/OSI_model#Layer_architecture) (in terms of that stack, they all exist at the Application layer).
 Each level depends only on the interface provided by the level directly below it and provides an interface to the level above it.
 They are, from highest to lowest:

-1. Jupyter RTC: Specification of the schemas that correspond to the entities in the Jupyter Server and a specification of how the supernode interacts with these records.
+1. `Jupyter RTC`: Specification of the schemas that correspond to the entities in the Jupyter Server and a specification of how the supernode interacts with these records.
 There are other protocols at this level as well, for things like chat, commenting, Jupyter Widgets and other extensions.
-2. RTC: Specification of how to represent schemas and how updates to the data in those schemas can be serialized as transactions.
+2. `RTC`: Specification of how to represent schemas and how updates to the data in those schemas can be serialized as transactions.
-3. Synchronized append only log: Provides a way to share between all clients a shared append only log of transactions.
+3. `Synchronized Append-only Log`: Provides a way to share between all clients a shared append only log of transactions.
-4. Bidirectional asynchronous communucation: Allows clients to send and recieve messages to one another.
+4. `Bidirectional Asynchronous Communication`: Allows clients to send and recieve messages to one another.

 ## Layers

 ### 1. Jupyter RTC

-_The shared schemas are in[`packages/rtc-jupyter`](https://github.com/jupyterlab/rtc/tree/master/packages/rtc-jupyter/src/schemas.ts) and the supernode is in [`packages/rtc-jupyter-supernode`](packages/rtc-jupyter-supernode/src/index.ts)_
+_The shared schemas are in[`packages/rtc-jupyter`](https://github.com/jupyterlab/rtc/tree/master/packages/rtc-jupyter/src/schemas.ts) and the supernode is in [`packages/rtc-jupyter-supernode`](https://github.com/jupyterlab/rtc/tree/master/packages/rtc-jupyter-supernode/src/index.ts)_

 The Jupyter RTC layer is meant to normalize data provided by the Jupyter Server into the RTC data model.